 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-The provisions of Section 134(3)(e) are not applicable to a GovernmentCompany.
-Consequently details on Companys policy on Directors appointment andother matters are not provided under Section 178 (3).
+The provisions of Section 134(3)(e) of the Act are not applicable to a GovernmentCompany.
+Consequently details on Companys policy on Directors appointment andother matters are not provided under Section 178 (3) of the Act.

-Similarly Section 197 shall not apply to a Government Company.
-Consequentlydisclosure of the ratio of the remuneration ofeach Director to the median employee'sremuneration and other such details including the statement showing the names and other particulars of every employee of the Companywho if employed throughout/part of theFinancial Year was in receipt of remuneration inexcess of the limits set out in the Rules are not provided in terms of Section 197(12) read with Rule 5 (1)/(2) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.
+Similarly Section 197 of the Act shall not apply to a Government Company.Consequently there is no requirement of disclosure of the ratio of the remuneration ofeach Director to the median employees remuneration and other such details includingthe statement showing the names and other particulars of every employee of the Companywho if employed throughout/part of the financial year was in receipt of remuneration inexcess of the limits set out in the Rules are not provided in terms of Section 197(12) ofthe Act read with Rule 5 (1)/(2) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.

 The Chairman & Managing Director and the Whole time Directors of the Company didnot receive any remuneration or commission from any of its Subsidiaries.

 The Report on Corporate Governance together with the Auditors Certificate oncompliance of Corporate Governance is annexed as Annexure D as required under ListingRegulations and Department of Public Enterprises Guidelines of Corporate Governance forCentral Public Sector Enterprises.

 The Company complies with the mandatory Secretarial Standards issued by the Instituteof Company Secretaries of India.